If iTunes for Windows 7 or later won't open, stops responding, or unexpectedly quits, follow the steps below to resolve the issue.

 - Press the Control and B keys on your keyboard to open the iTunes menu bar.
 Choose File > Add Folder to Library.

-- Navigate to the folder where your music is located:
+- Open the folder where your music is located:

 C:\users\username\My Music\iTunes\iTunes Media